UMassGradReps/umassgradreps.github.io/_resources/booking_a_conference_room.md

 permalink: booking_conf_room.html
 ---

+*UPDATED 27/11/16* CICS is now [using a form](https://www.cics.umass.edu/reservation) to book conference rooms.
+However, the front office has requested that you book rooms at least 48 hours in advance.
+If you need a room on short notice, it is still best to request a room using the instructions below:

+<!--break-->

 The current way to book a conference room is to email `staff-mainoffice@cs.umass.edu`.
 Send them your date and time and the room capacity you want.
 Your lab/office key will work on all conference room doors in the CS building, except for 303.

-<!--break-->

 Note that if there is no availability in the CS building, you may be given a room in LGRC.
 Your lab/office key will not work on these doors, so make sure you arrive early, in case you need to ask someone to unlock the door for you.